ancane/markdown-preview-mode/README.md

 [Solarized-dark](http://thomasf.github.io/solarized-css/)

-In order to change preview styling, run `M-x customize-option` -> `markdown-preview-style` and specify your favourite markdonw css URI.
+In order to change preview styling, run `M-x customize-option` -> `markdown-preview-style` and specify a URL to your favourite markdown css file.

 ## Websocket port